Serenity 6.6.0 Release Notes (2023-03-15)

 });

-// load a new entity if url doesn't contain an ID, or load order with ID specified in page URL
+// Load a new entity if the URL doesn't contain an ID, or load the order with the ID specified in the page URL

-// here we use done event in second parameter, to be sure operation succeeded before showing the panel
+// Here we use the done event in the second parameter to ensure the operation succeeded before showing the panel

 myDialogAsPanel.load(model || {}, function () {

-// if we didn't reach here, probably there is no order with specified ID in url
+// If we didn't reach here, probably there is no order with the specified ID in the URL

 myDialogAsPanel.element.removeClass('hidden').appendTo('#DialogDiv');